Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Various morphisms between algebraic frames

 \section{Various morphisms between algebraic frames}

-As we pointed out in the Introduction, there are several natural morphisms to consider between algebraic frames.
-So far we worked with the maps that preserve arbitrary joins and compact elements.
+So far we worked with the maps between algebraic frames that preserve arbitrary suprema and compact elements.
 This resulted in the category $\AlgFrmJ$, which is equivalent to $\DMSLat$ (Corollary~\ref{cor: DMSLat = DAlgLat}) and dually equivalent to $\PGPries$ (Theorem~\ref{thm: duality between DAlgLat and GPries*}).
+The equivalence and dual equivalence of their bounded versions was established in Corollary~\ref{cor: bounded}.
+As we pointed out in the introduction, there are several stronger notions of morphism between algebraic frames that are natural to consider.
+In this section we turn our attention to those and the corresponding morphisms between generalized Priestley spaces, thus obtaining the bottom three layers of Figure~\ref{fig: first diagram}.